-- 10.0.1 The Care and Support Statutory Guidance clarifies that the Adult Safeguarding duties under the Care Act 2014 are not a substitute for: - Providers' responsibilities to provide safe and high quality care and support; - Commissioners regularly assuring themselves of the safety and effectiveness of commissioned services; - The Care Quality Commission (CQC) assuring that regulated providers comply with the fundamental standards of care or by taking enforcement action; and - The core duties of the police to prevent and detect crime and protect life and property. - 10.0.2 Local areas will have their own arrangements and systems in place designed to respond to quality and safety concerns in provider services, including where there

-- are allegations against people in positions of trust.
-In most areas there will be regular information sharing meetings between commissioners and regulators, for example, the Local Authority, the CQC, Clinical Commissioning Groups, NHS England; or there will be frameworks in place that can call such meetings as and when required. - 10.0.3 Local quality surveillance frameworks will often need to interface closely and work alongside responses under this procedure.
-This will need to reflect the individual circumstances of individual cases, but could be, for example, to pass information arising from adult safeguarding concerns and enquiries to commissioners and regulators to inform quality monitoring and regulatory processes, to help to address concerns raised that relate to service quality but that do not meet the criteria for Section 42 of the Care Act 2014 (Duty of Enquiry), or to seek to address and remedy underlying service quality concerns that are leading to risk of abuse of neglect in identifiable cases. - 10.0.4 It is recognised that in a critical few cases where the service quality and safety issues are so great and pose such a high risk to users of that service that consideration of the Duty of Enquiry applying to all or groups of individuals may apply.
+- 8.0.1 The Care and Support Statutory Guidance clarifies that the Adult Safeguarding duties under the Care Act (2014) are not a substitute for: - Providers' responsibilities to provide safe and high quality care and support - Commissioners regularly assuring themselves of the safety and effectiveness of commissioned services - The Care Quality Commission (CQC) assuring that regulated providers comply with the fundamental standards of care or by taking enforcement action - The core duties of the police to prevent and detect crime and protect life and property - 8.0.2 Where it is suspected that a crime has been committed investigations by the police will take primacy other forms of enquiry. - 8.0.3 Local areas will have their own arrangements and systems in place designed to respond to quality and safety concerns in provider services, including where there are allegations against people in positions of trust or where organisational abuse is suspected.
+In most areas there will be regular information sharing meetings between commissioners and regulators, for example, the Local Authority, the CQC, Integrated Care Boards, NHS England; or there will be frameworks in place that can call such meetings as and when required. - 8.0.4 Local quality surveillance frameworks will often need to interface closely and work alongside responses under this procedure.
+This will need to reflect the individual circumstances of individual cases, but could be, for example, to pass information arising from adult safeguarding concerns and enquiries to commissioners and regulators to inform quality monitoring and regulatory processes, to help to address concerns raised that relate to service quality but that do not meet the criteria for Section 42 of the Care Act (2014) (Duty of Enquiry), or to seek to address and remedy underlying service quality concerns that are leading to risk of abuse of neglect in identifiable cases. - 8.0.5 It is recognised that in a critical few cases where the service quality and safety issues are so great and pose such a high risk to users of that service that consideration of the Duty of Enquiry applying to all or groups of individuals may apply.
 However, it is expected that such circumstances would be rare, and that the statutory principals of proportionality and protection should be balanced carefully when considering extending the Enquiry to all or groups of individuals in organisational settings.

-11 Training
+9 Training

-- 11.0.1 It is the responsibility of all organisations to ensure they have a skilled and competent workforce, who are able to take on the roles and responsibilities required to protect adults at risk and ensure an appropriate response when adult abuse or neglect does occur. - 11.0.2 Training should take place at all levels within an organisation and be updated routinely to reflect best practice. - 11.0.3 This policy aims to help equip the social and health care workforce in statutory, voluntary and other partner agencies with the essential skills, knowledge and value base to prevent and identify adult abuse, and to be able to respond effectively in identified instances of abuse. - 11.0.4 Regular face-to-face supervision from skilled managers and opportunities for reflective practice are also essential in enabling staff to work confidently and competently with difficult and sensitive situations.
+- 9.0.1 It is the responsibility of all organisations to ensure they have a skilled and competent workforce, who are able to take on the roles and responsibilities required to protect adults at risk and ensure an appropriate response when adult abuse or neglect does occur. - 9.0.2 Training should take place at all levels within an organisation and be updated routinely to reflect best practice.

+- 9.0.3 This policy aims to help equip the social and health care workforce in statutory, voluntary, and other partner agencies with the essential skills, knowledge, and value base to prevent and identify adult abuse, and to be able to respond effectively in identified instances of abuse. - 9.0.4 Regular face-to-face supervision from skilled managers and opportunities for reflective practice are also essential in enabling staff to work confidently and competently with difficult and sensitive situations.

-12 Specific roles and responsibilities
+10 Specific roles and responsibilities

-12.0.1 Please refer to Appendix 2 for an overview of specific adult safeguarding roles and responsibilities at all levels.
+10.0.1 Please refer to Appendix 2 for an overview of specific adult safeguarding roles and responsibilities at all levels.